mccgregory/BowlsScorer/README.md

 It is recorded as UP if you score i.e. you are up, or DOWN if yor competitor wins i.e. you are down.
 So for Singles each end score can be: 1-0, 2-0, 0-0, 0-1,0-2.
 Doubles each end score can be: 1-0,2-0,3-0,4-0,0-0,0-1,0-2,0-3,0-4.
-The 0-0 ends are called a 'dead end', caused by someone knocking the jack off the green or by it being impossible to decide which side were nearer to the jack.
+The 0-0 ends are called a 'dead end', caused by someone knocking the jack off the green, or by it being impossible to decide which side were nearer to the jack.
 The logic in the App is mainly to reduce the possibility of getting the score wrong.
-So, for example,  if you start scoring on one side (Up say for your score) you can't tehn add anything to the other (Down - score for your competitor) or vice-versa.
+So, for example,  if you start scoring on one side (Up say for your score) you can't then add anything to the other (Down - score for your competitor) or vice-versa.
 There is a Red cross 'X' on the bottom LHS of screen for resetting the latest score in case of you starting to score incorrectly.
 There is a Green button with an "END" label next to it which causes the score to be recorded and display the END count, so starts from 1 (i.e. end 1 is being played).
 If The green button is clicked without any scores being added it records a dead-end and increments the end count, checks whether that was an inentional click, and pops up a toast showing "This is a Dead END".
-The actual scoring on the Scoring Screen, UP or Down is achieved by clicking the actual Score digits.
+The actual scoring on the Scoring Screen, UP or Down is achieved by clicking the large Score digits.
 The Winning score is 21, when a screen shows the winner and offers the options to play again or end the scoring by Exiting the App.

-A proper exit of the program can be made with a 'long-press' of the screen for 3 seconds - so this will close the App and tidy up.
+A proper exit of the program can be made with a 'long-press' of the screen for 3 seconds - this is available most places in the running App - so this will close the App and tidy up.
+END Editing:  There is a blue unmarked button at the very bottom of the Watch screen which accesses the game History - i.e. you can view the past ENDs.
+If you click the blue button on the LHS of each END, you can select that END for edtting.
+The editing can be to correct the END score, or to completely replace that END with a forgotten, or missed END - thus correcting ALL the END numbers and the Final score.

 **NOTES ON DEVELOPMENT.**
 Developed on Android Studio Ladybug Feature Drop | 2024.2.2